top of page

 Holistic Protocol

-Health, nutrition, cortisol regulation, sleep, stress — because PMOS does not exist in a vacuum.
+Health, nutrition, cortisol regulation, sleep, and stress are all important.
+PMOS does not exist in a vacuum.
 Every system in your body is connected, and lasting improvement requires addressing all of them.

-A Word PCOS to PMOS the Women Who Have Been Dismissed
+A Word About the Transition from PCOS to PMOS for Women Who Have Been Dismissed

 If you have been told your bloodwork is "normal" but you know something is wrong — I believe you.